 Warm Spring skin appears bright thanks to its medium-high contrast in features.
 It can range from fair to medium (with ethnic skin types this must be considered within your race if you are fair or medium).
 A yellow undertone can show up on the skin as a sun-kissed look on you, sometimes only noticeable with a tan.

 In the images above, you can see how the facial features have a medium level of contrast but there are no completely dark areas.
-In the image below, the contrast is slightly higher due to the darker hair but the skin softens the contrast, so it isn’t intense, instead we look to see the opposite there are no super light areas.
+In the image below, the contrast is slightly higher due to the darker hair but the skin softens the contrast, so it isn’t intense, instead, we look to see the opposite there are no super light areas.

 Note: For People of Colour

 It is possible for all ethnicities, regardless of hair and eye colour to find the warmth and brightness of a spring colour palette to suit them.
-Its the brightness and luminosity of the skin, along with the warmth and a low to medium contrast that matters.
+It’s the brightness and luminosity of the skin, along with the warmth and a low to medium contrast that matters.
 Traditionally colour analysis only focused on grouping people into the 4-seasons whilst focusing on those with caucasian skin.
 The typical colour seasons did not factor in a range of ethnic diversity.
 This is why the tonal system colour analysis system used alongside the 4-seasons gets better results.

 So, am I a Warm Spring?